Professor Susan Krumdieck Research Website

 Research, Innovation, Education, Transition Engineering

-From 2020 Professor Krumdieck is building a new group at Heriot-Watt University in Scotland.
+From 2020 Professor Krumdieck is building a new Systems Transition Engineering Programme at Heriot-Watt University in Scotland.
 This group is focused on all facets of transition to net zero by realising 80% downshift in fossil fuel by discovering innovative transition shift projects that have positive business cases today.
 The Transition Lab is housed at the HWU campus in Orkney and is a key resource in the Islands Centre for Net Zero (ICNZ)

 "I think your research focus has a high value because it could help us learn from our mistakes by breaking the BAU model, and actually help us realise that we need to address the ‘How do we…’ question."
 Energy Expert